vanadium/website/content/designdocs/identity-service.md

 = yaml =

 The [Vanadium Identity Service][`identityd`] generates [blessings][blessing].
-It uses an [OAuth2] identity provider to get the email address of a user and then issues a blessing with that email address.
-For example, after determining that the user is `alice@university.edu` (using OAuth2), this service will issue the blessing `dev.v.io:u:alice@university.edu` (where `dev.v.io` is the namespace for which the public key of the identity service is considered authoritative).
-The blessing may also contain specific caveats per the user's request.
+It uses an [OAuth2] identity provider to get the email address of the user on whose behalf the request is made and then issues a blessing for that email address.
+Blessings issued by this service are of two kinds:

+- **User-Blessing**: A user-blessing authorizes the (blessed) principal to act on behalf of the user.
+The blessing is  namespaced under the user's email address and is of the form `dev.v.io:u:<email>` (where `dev.v.io` is the namespace for which the public key of the identity service is considered authoritative on).
+For example, if `alice@university.edu` is the email address obtained for the user (using OAuth2) then the issued blessing has the name `dev.v.io:u:alice@university.edu`.
+These blessings are very powerful as they allow the principal to act on behalf of the user while making requests to any service.
+Thus the flow for obtaining these blessings involves selecting caveats that must be placed on the blessing in order to limit its scope.
+- **Application-Blessing**: An app blessing authorizes the (blessed) principal to act on behalf of the user in the context of a specific application.
+The blessing is namespaced under the application identified in the request, and is of the form `dev.v.io:o:<appid>:<email>`.
+The application identifier and email address are obtained using OAuth2.
+Specifically, the applicaiton identifier is the `audience` field in the token's decription.
+For example, if  `alice@university.edu` is the email address obtained for the user and `xyz123` is an identifier for the requesting application then the issued blessing has the name `dev.v.io:o:xyz123:alice@university.edu`.
+  An application-blessing is relatively less priveleged than a user-blessing as it does not allow the principal to arbitrarily act on behalf of the user.

-Broadly, this identity service consists of two main components:
+Broadly, the identity service has three main components:

-- **HTTPS Authentication Service**: This service authenticates the user using an OAuth2 Identity Provider, and securely hands out a token (henceforth called a macaroon) that encapsulates the user's authenticated identity and any caveats that the user may have requested to be added to the blessing.
+- **HTTPS Authentication Service**: Authenticates the user using an OAuth2 Identity Provider, and securely hands out a token (henceforth called a macaroon) that encapsulates the user's authenticated identity and any caveats that the user may have requested to be added to the blessing.
 The cryptographic construction of macaroons ensures that their contents cannot be tampered with.
-- **Vanadium Blessing Service**: This is a Vanadium RPC service with a method that exchanges the macaroon for a blessing.
-The principal invoking this RPC is blessed with a name and caveats extracted from the presented macaroon.
+- **Vanadium User-Blessing Service**: Exchanges the macaroon for a user-blessing via a Vanadium RPC.
+The blessing is bound to the principal invoking the RPC and has the name and caveats specified in the presented macaroon.
+- **HTTPS Application-Blessing Service**: Exchanges an OAuth2 token and a public key for an application-blessing for the provided public key.
+  The email address and application identifier specified in the blessing are determined using the provided OAuth2 token.

-One additional service enables revocation of the blessings granted by the blessing service:
+One additional service enables revocation of the granted blessings:

-- **Vanadium Discharge Service**: This is a Vanadium RPC service that enables revocation.
-The service issues [discharges][discharge] for a revocation [caveat] if the blessing has not been revoked by the user.
+- **Vanadium Discharge Service**: Issues [discharges][discharge] for a revocation [caveat] if the blessing has not been revoked by the user.
 The discharges are valid for 15 minutes.

-All three services are exposed by a single binary - [`identityd`].
-In order to save users from talking to two different services (the HTTP service and the Blessing service) and managing macaroons, we also provide a command-line tool - [`principal`] - that talks to both of the services and obtains a blessing for the principal that the tool is running as.
+All services are exposed by a single binary - [`identityd`].
+Since user-blessings are quite powerful, it is important to limit their scope using caveats.
+This complicates the flow for obtaining these blessings and involves a sequence of interactions with the authentication service and the Vanadium blessing service.
+In order to save users from interacting with multiple services and exchanging credentials betweeen them, we also provide a command-line tool - [`principal`] - that carries out the work of communicating with the services and obtaining a user-blessing for the principal that the tool is running as.

 # Preliminaries